 A proactive approach versus a reactive to enforcement is needed to avoid prolonged conflicts between and among properties owners and the County.

-Strategy:
+Strategy: Community members will continue to schedule meetings with Santa Fe County staff to proactively address code enforcement concerns and proactive engagement on these issues.